 L’Oréal: Building accessibility through design guidelines — and going even further

-L'Oréal had accessibility front of mind when building their new website.
+L'Oréal had accessibility front of mind when building its new website.
 “The first step towards accessibility is to understand the different types of disabilities and how they affect millions of people,” says François Cunche, the beauty company’s digital project director.

 The first feature is high-contrast mode.
 This removes background images and allows people to view the site in a strong white-on-black contrast, making it easier to read and focus on the content:

-They also added an option to deactivate animations to reveal a static header image on the page instead.
+The team also added an option to deactivate animations to reveal a static header image on the page instead.
 This can help people with vestibular disorders, for whom motion can cause dizziness, headaches, and nausea.

 “After several tests and user surveys, all results are very positive and encourage us to go further,” continues Cunche.
 “With knowledge comes responsibility, and only then can we create a better digital experience — for everyone.”

 Booking.com is a large and complex organization, with many teams working on different elements of the digital travel company’s app.
 As different people, code, and designs feed into the app, some features don’t always behave as they should.